Fernthedev/paperlog/README.md

 - Ideally source location
 - Template log calls
 - Backtrace logging

-## TODO:
+- Better consumer thread usage for logging to file (?)
 - Print `\n` nicely

-- Better consumer thread usage for logging to file
+## TODO:
 - Flush needs to happen before crash (perhaps signal handler?, Less important)
-- Support for logging things that are c# instances by logging pointer value then calling to string
+- Support for logging things that are c# instances by logging pointer value then calling to string (in bs-hooks)
 - Ensure support for logging ustrings